djitz/pcf-study-notes/files/14-Service-Brokers.md

 > Upgrade support

-- The borker is required by the cloud controller to respond within how many seconds?
+- The broker is required by the cloud controller to respond within how many seconds?

 > 60 seconds